codership/documentation/galeracluster/source/configurationtips.rst

 Take RTT measurements on each node in your cluster and note the highest value among them.

-Parameters that relate to periods and timeouts, such as ``evs.join_retrans_period``.
+Parameters that relate to periods and timeouts, such as :ref:`evs.join_retrans_period <evs.join_retrans_period>`.
 They must all use values that exceed the highest RTT measurement in your cluster.

 .. code-block:: ini